 - Then I painted the recessed parts of the vinyl shutter (just like a door.)
 Pouring the paint into a handy pail makes it easy to paint.
 I painted the lower portions before going back with a stepladder for the upper portions.

 - Then I painted the raised center panels of the shutters, before continuing onto the outer rails.

-- I did not remove them or tape them off.
+- Like I said, I did not remove the shutters or tape them off.
 This is why an angled brush is so handy.
 I was able to cut in and get those edges without touching the siding.
 Use painters tape if you feel less confident about your cutting in skills.
 Otherwise, just paint slowly and let the angled brush do the work.
 (If you accidentally get paint on the siding or trim, wipe it away.
 If you see it after it dries, it can be removed with rubbing alcohol!)

 - Although the coverage on this paint was amazing, a 2nd coat was needed.
 From far away, it looked amazing.
 But I gave it another coat anyways.